urql-graphql/urql/docs/guides.md

     return operationResult$;

-    // After this...
-    // dedupExchange returns operationResult$ to composeExchange's forward() call.
+    // After this, dedupExchange returns operationResult$ to composeExchange's forward() call.
     // urql client receives the operationResult$ from composeExchange and provides data to components.
   };
 };